-Also new with V15.0 is the Image Server.
+Also new with V15.0 or later is the Image Server.
 An image server can be the Still Store hard drive (the default) or any external physical disk, loaded with Image Server Service Software (located on the System Software CD-ROM) on an accessible network.
 For example a Technical Director's laptop with a USB stick or a graphics PC mapped to a networked storage drive can both be Image Servers.
-Figure 192 illustrates this concept.
-See Image Server Menu on page 297 for more information.

-Images can be saved to disk from cache, or, and also new with V15.0, cached images can be edited and then saved to disk from cache (newly recorded images will be saved to the working directory).
+Images can be saved to disk from cache, or, and also new with V15.0 or later, cached images can be edited and then saved to disk from cache (newly recorded images will be saved to the working directory).
 As with earlier versions, images can be loaded from disk back into cache for playback.

-Figure 192.
+Figure 194.
 Kalypso Still Store System with External Storage